skorasaurus/carto-manual/carto_manual.md

 Tooltips:
 https://github.com/mapbox/wax/blob/master/theme/controls.css
 - how to change the font ? font is not in there ?!
 - you cannot unless you have wax on your server, because of security concerns, see:
+-

+One drawback that i'm immediately noticing too, to styling your markers in tilemill, is that if you're going to display them on a webpage (using mapbox.js), each time that you want to tweak them or debug it, you'll have to upload the entire project up to the web again,

 ====